matmi8/Zernike2D/README.md

 ## Binding Propensity
 To calculate binding propensity we need the Zernike descriptors for each point on the surface.
+Since the calculation is very time-consuming, we can sample the surface by taking every tenth point.

 The script `get_binding_propensity.py` calculates these descriptors for the two surfaces `1a1u_A.csv` and `1a1u_B.csv` and then calculates the binding propensity.
 It takes as input:
 - the surface1 `<path>/<file1>.csv`
 - the surface2 `<path>/<file2>.csv`
 - the output path

-Two `.csv` will be saved in the output file with 5 columns (`x, y, z, color, bp`) and number of rows equal to the number of points on the respective surface.
+Two `.csv` will be saved in the output file with 5 columns (`x, y, z, color, bp`) and number of rows equal to the number of points sampled on the respective surface.

 The `bp` column indicates the binding propensity for each point on the surface, defined as the minimal distance between Zernike descriptors associated to a point of surface _A_ and all points belonging to the surface _C_ and viceversa.